Saana-Shijo/Projects/README.md

-# Saana Shijo
+# Project Portfolio

-Welcome to my project portfolio.
+## About

-I am an undergraduate student pursuing a Bachelor of Engineering in Electronics and Communication Engineering at RV College of Engineering, Bengaluru, with a concurrent Bachelor of Business Administration in Digital Business and Entrepreneurship from the Indian Institute of Management Bangalore.
+Hello, I'm **Saana Shijo**, an undergraduate student in Electronics and Communication Engineering with an interest in Artificial Intelligence, Machine Learning, Embedded Systems, and Computer Vision.

-This repository contains a collection of my academic and personal projects in Artificial Intelligence, Machine Learning, Embedded Systems, Signal Processing, Computer Vision, and Software Development.
+This repository serves as a portfolio of my academic and personal projects.
+Each project is organized in its own folder with documentation, source code, and implementation details.

----

-## Education

-**RV College of Engineering, Bengaluru**
-Bachelor of Engineering (B.E.) – Electronics and Communication Engineering
-CGPA: **9.48 / 10**

-**Indian Institute of Management Bangalore**
-Bachelor of Business Administration (BBA) – Digital Business and Entrepreneurship

 ---